Home » Repurposed Furniture » Table » Small Mid Century Modern Stenciled Side Table

-I loved how it turned out, soooo cute!
-You can get the original makeover details in my post Small Vintage Side Table Makeover.
+I loved how it turned out, so cute!
+You can get the original makeover details in my post: Small Vintage Side Table Makeover.

 How to Stencil on Wood

-While being stored in the garage, it got a huge scratch on the top.
+While stored in the garage, it got a huge scratch on the top.
 That’s no good!

-Because I was so in love with how the base looked with the glazed paint, I only wanted to work on fixing the table top.
-I used painter’s tape to make sure I only painted the table top with black spray paint.
-Even after sanding the scratch, you can see it is still visible through the new spray paint.
+Because I was so in love with how the base looked with the glazed paint, I only wanted to work on fixing the tabletop.
+I used painter’s tape to ensure I only painted the tabletop with black spray paint.
+Even after sanding the scratch, you can see it through the new spray paint.

 How to Stencil on Wood

 Stenciling the table top will make that scratch disappear.
-I had the perfect stencil that would allow me to make a four square pattern on the small side table.
+Looking in my stash, I found the perfect stencil that would allow me to make a four-square pattern on the small side table.
 I love using Martha Stewart foam pouncers for stenciling.
 I used regular latex paint for the stenciling.

 Stenciling on wood furniture is fun and easy, and it’s a great way to jazz up plain furniture.